+The character of the applicant is considered in determining eligibility for admission.
 Catawba College does not discriminate against qualified individuals who have disabilities.
-Moreover, as required by law, Catawba will provide reasonable accommodations to those students with disabilities who have met the academic standards for admission.
+Moreover, as required by law, Catawba will provide reasonable accommodations to those students with disabilities who have met the academic standards for admission

 Students seeking accommodations should contact the Academic Resource Center (See page 77) for a copy of the College's Policy on Disabilities and procedures.
 The student must submit a disclosure form and a recent report (less than three years old) from a qualified professional evaluator documenting the disability and making recommendations regarding accommodations.
-Documentation should be sent to the Director of the Academic Resource Center.
+Documentation should be sent to the Vice-President and Dean of the College.

-For additional information contact the Director of the Academic Resource Center (704-637-4259).
+For additional information contact the Office of the Vice-President and Dean of the College (704-637-4466).
 Students may also submit performance scores on other achievement tests or scales such as the C.E.E.B.'s Advanced Placement (A.P.)
 Exams, the College Level Examination Program (C.L.E.P.) or the International Baccalaureate (I.B.)
 Program if they so desire.